 SOUTH SAN FRANCISCO, Calif., Jan.
-13, 2020 /PRNewswire/ -- Rigel Pharmaceuticals, Inc. (Nasdaq: RIGL) today provided a business update, including preliminary product revenue and total TAVALISSE® (fostamatinib disodium hexahydrate) bottles for the quarter; the European Commision's (EC) approval of fostamatinib disodium hexahydrate (fostamatinib) for adult patients with chronic immune thrombocytopenia (ITP); and enrollment progress in its Phase 3 pivotal trial for warm autoimmune hemolytic anemia (AIHA).
-The company's president and CEO, Raul Rodriguez, will provide a more detailed company overview during his presentation taking place on Thursday, January 16 at 7:30am PT at the 38th Annual J.P.
-Morgan Healthcare Conference.
+11, 2021 /PRNewswire/ -- Rigel Pharmaceuticals, Inc. (Nasdaq: RIGL) today provided a business update, including preliminary total revenue, TAVALISSE® (fostamatinib disodium hexahydrate) bottles sold for the quarter, Fast Track designation granted for warm autoimmune hemolytic anemia (wAIHA), and the company's expanding COVID-19 program.
+The company's president and CEO, Raul Rodriguez, will provide a more detailed company overview during his presentation taking place on Thursday, January 14, 2020 at 10:00 am ET at the 39th Annual J.P.
+Morgan Virtual Healthcare Conference.

-For the fourth quarter 2019, Rigel expects to report total revenues of approximately $15.4 million.
+For the fourth quarter 2020, Rigel expects to report total revenue of approximately $18.4 million.

 Clinical Development Pipeline

-Rigel's presentation will be webcast and is scheduled to take place Thursday, January 16 at 7:30am PT.
+Rigel's presentation will be webcast and is scheduled to take place Thursday, January 14 at 10:00 am ET.
 To access the live and subsequently archived webcast, go to the Investor Relations section of the company's website at www.rigel.com.
 Please connect to the website several minutes prior to the start of the live webcast to ensure adequate time for any software download that may be necessary.

 In patients with ITP (immune thrombocytopenia), the immune system attacks and destroys the body's own blood platelets, which play an active role in blood clotting and healing.
-Common symptoms of ITP are excessive bruising and bleeding.
+Common symptoms of ITP include fatigue, excessive bruising, and bleeding.
 People suffering with chronic ITP may live with an increased risk of severe bleeding events that can result in serious medical complications or even death.
-Current therapies for ITP include steroids, blood platelet production boosters (TPO-RAs) and splenectomy.
+In addition to fostamatinib, current therapies for ITP include steroids, blood platelet production boosters (TPO-RAs) and splenectomy.
 However, not all patients respond to existing therapies.
 As a result, there remains a significant medical need for additional treatment options for patients with ITP.

-Autoimmune hemolytic anemia (AIHA) is a rare, serious blood disorder in which the immune system produces antibodies that result in the destruction of the body's own red blood cells.
+Autoimmune hemolytic anemia (AIHA) is a rare, serious blood disorder in which the immune system produces antibodies that recognize and mediate the destruction of the body's own red blood cells.
 AIHA affects approximately 45,000 adult patients in the U.S. and can be a severe, debilitating disease.
+Warm AIHA (wAIHA), the most common form of AIHA, is characterized by the presence of antibodies that react with the red blood cell surface at body temperature.
 To date, there are no disease-targeted therapies approved for AIHA, despite the unmet medical need that exists for these patients.
-Warm antibody AIHA (wAIHA), the most common form of AIHA, is characterized by the presence of antibodies that react with the red blood cell surface at body temperature.

 TAVALISSE® (fostamatinib disodium hexahydrate) tablets is indicated for the treatment of thrombocytopenia in adult patients with chronic immune thrombocytopenia (ITP) who have had an insufficient response to a previous treatment.